IntroSDE/introsde/assignments/assignment02/README.md

 	* Submitted on time ?
 	* Report (you should provide at least a README file explaining how to deploy and run your work)
 * Extra points are used as "recovery" you didn't finish the requirements or didn't submit in time
+* We will also take into account your ability to solve problems on the spot, under the pressure of time during the VIVA session.

 [1]: https://sites.google.com/site/introsdeunitn/lab-sessions/lab-session-4
 [2]: https://github.com/cdparra/introsde/tree/master/lab04